 Temperature correction for acceleration test results

-For each gear and run, adjust the tyre rolling sound LTR,DB,TEST to the speed condition of the acceleration test
+For each gear, test run and vehicle side, adjust the tyre rolling sound LTR,DB,TEST to the speed condition of the acceleration test

 LTR,ACC,j,ϑTEST=LTR,DB,ϑTEST+slpDB,REF×log0.5×vBB',TEST+vPP',TESTvtest

-Calculate per gear the acceleration test result LACC,j,REF
+For each gear, test run and vehicle side, calculate the acceleration test result LACC,j,REF by

 LACC,j,ϑREF=10×log100,1×LPT,ACC,j+100,1×LTR,ACC,j,ϑREF

-Proceed to calculate LURBAN using the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3.
+Proceed to calculate LURBAN with the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3 paragraph 3.1.3.4.1.2.

 CASE 3: Case 3 is applicable for C2 tyres only and provides a correction for different test tracks without any temperature correction applied.

-The necessary information on tyre rolling sound representative for the tyre used on the vehicle are available from former tests.
-The necessary information are the tyre rolling sound LTR,DB for the reference vehicle speed vTR,DB,REF and the tyre rolling sound slope slpDB,REF.
+The necessary information on tyre rolling sound representative for the tyre used on the vehicle are available from former type approval tests or have been carried out separately according to Appendix 3 to Annex 3 of this UN Regulation.
+The essential information areprovided by the test report of that Appendix and are: - the tyre rolling sound LTR,DB - the reference vehicle speed vTR,DB,REF, and - the tyre rolling sound slope slpDB,REF.

-The reference speed shall be identical to the reference test speed of the constant speed test vtest determined in Annex 3.
+The reference speed shall be identical to the reference test speed of the constant speed test vTEST as determined in Annex 3.
 In most cases this will be 50 km/h.
 If the tyre reference speed vTR,DB,REF, differs from vtest, adjust the tyre rolling sound to the test speed vtest by:

 LTR,DB,ϑREF= slpDB, REF×logvtestvTR,DBREF+LTR,DB,ϑREF (vTR,DB,REF)

-Determine the tyre rolling sound for the vehicle according to CASE 1 above and extract the power train relevant components LPT,CRS,j and LPT,ACC,j for each gear and run accordingly.
-A temperature correction is not applicable, but scheme to determine the tyre rolling sound in combination with Annex 3 tests and the extraction of the power train sound components remains valid.
+Determine the tyre rolling sound for the vehicle according to CASE 1 above and extract the power train relevant components LPT,CRS,j and LPT,ACC,j for each gear, test run and vehicle side accordingly.
+A temperature correction is not applicable.

 Correction for constant speed test results